Switzerland – Employer of Record

 For dismissals during the first year of employment, a month’s notice is standard.
-This increases to 2 months thereafter.
+This increases to 2 months from the 2nd to the 9th year of employment and to 3 months from the 10th year of employment onwards.
 It may be possible for an employer and employee to agree to an immediate termination of contract where it is of mutual benefit.

 Redundancy is possible in Switzerland and employers have few obligations other than providing paid notice of 8.7 weeks to employees who’ve been employed for over 1 year, and 4.3 weeks for those employed less than 1 year.
 There is no severance pay required by law.

 Switzerland is known throughout Europe for its high-quality medical and paramedic services.
 Switzerland spends more than 10% of its GDP on health, resulting in medical facilities having the latest technology, as well as one of the world’s lowest patient-to-doctor ratios.